rub3n2000/parcelreactprojectbuilder/README.md

 As well as options for express backend as wrapper api combo, or even prebuilt auth for express and react.

-Now you can replace the express backend with a dotnet core 3.1 or 6.0 backend wrapper.
+Now you can replace the express backend with a dotnet 6 backend wrapper.

 works like cra, filling out the template for you with one command.